-The project “Integrated planning tool to ensure viability of grasslands” (acronym – LIFE Viva Grass) aims to prevent loss of High Nature Value grasslands and increase effectiveness of semi-natural grassland management by developing the Integrating Planning Tool (Tool).
-The tool based on ecosystem services approach will help to strengthen linkages between social, economic, environmental, agricultural fields and policies in grassland management.
-Results of the tool will help planning and decision taking in sustainable grassland management.
+The project “Integrated planning tool to ensure viability of grasslands” (acronym – LIFE Viva Grass) aimed to prevent loss of High Nature Value grasslands and increase effectiveness of semi-natural grassland management by developing the Integrating Planning Tool (Tool).
+The tool based on ecosystem services approach helps to strengthen linkages between social, economic, environmental, agricultural fields and policies in grassland management.
+Results of the tool helps planning and decision taking in sustainable grassland management.

-The project will also demonstrate opportunities for multifunctional use of grasslands’ ecosystem services as basis for sustainable development of rural areas.
+The project also demonstrated opportunities for multifunctional use of grasslands’ ecosystem services as basis for sustainable development of rural areas.